“The aim of art is to represent not the outward appearance of things, but their inward significance”.

 $75.00 for each additional retouched image.
 Fee to release all additional proofs is negotiable but not included.

 1 – 1.5 HOUR SESSION on location.
 Between 90 -150 total proofs to choose from.
 2 Final retouched images.
-Includes 3 looks.
+Includes as many looks as we can fit into the session time.

 $75.00 for each additional retouched image.
-All RAW photos from session included with this package only.
+All RAW photos from session included with this package.

 PLEASE NOTE: 50% deposit/retainer fee required upon booking to reserve your date and time.
 The remaining balance is due after you approve your final retouched images.
 The rates listed on this page are for non-commercial shoots.
 If you need a shoot with commercial image licensing please contact for details.